I've never been particularly sporty.

 Not that that I'm inherently lazy, but I do have some limitations--the management of chronic pain being one of them.
 I decided a year ago, however, that with a little help from some friends, this trend could reverse.
 I started working out three days a week, getting stronger, and experiencing less pain.

-Then I broke my ankle, suffered a life implosion, and had a harder time recovering than I expected.
+Then I broke my ankle and had a harder time recovering than I expected.

 So when my friend Alissa suggested that we plan to run a 5k together on my upcoming birthday, I really didn’t take her seriously at first.
 After all, I've always hated running and joked with people that if they ever saw me running, they should probably be running too, because something truly horrible must be happening.